Shlepping with Zombies

 Dan’s voice.
 “Come on, you big sissy–here.”
 I fumbled with the object placed in my hand.
 “Put them on.
 My best pair, Ray-Ban, don’t lose ’em.”

-The team was bent over, staring down at me on the field cot.
+Bent over from their waists, the team surrounded, stared down at me on a field cot.
 I peered through the lenses of Dan’s sunglasses, not exactly rose colored.
 My one hand still shielded my eyes.
-“What’s the sun doing….”
+“What’s the sun doing in the sublevels…”

-“We’re in the ground level parking lot outside,” said Lillian.
+“We’re at the ground level, outside, in the parking lot,” said Lillian.
 “We all regained consciousness here.
 You’re the last one of us.
 Other staff here, too.
-Perhaps, twenty percent of the staff survived the gassing.”
+Perhaps, twenty percent of the staff survived the attack, the gassing.”

 Lillian laughed.
-“You mean AI Kissingham?
-She, it, saved the day, maybe the world.
-Sadly, those infected are–well, they’re really dead now.
+“You mean the avatar?
+Kissingham?
+She…it, whatever…she saved the day, maybe the world.
+Sadly–well for science, anyway.
+Happily for mankind, the ambulatory they’re really dead now.
 The gas.
-Good thing you talked the AI into releasing it.
-Jas was right, a tactical nuke was….”
+Good thing you talked the avatarinto releasing it.
+Jas was right, a tactical nuke was…”

-I rolled to my side, sat up on the cot, my head in my hands.
+I rolled on to my side, pushed up and sat along the edge of the cot, my head in my hands.
 “We go through all this tsuris and that bucket of electrons could’ve simply released some damned gas?
-Why….”
+Why…”

 Lillian sat next to me, reached for my hand.
 “Just relax, Mr. He-man.
-The Humpster ordered the AI not to.
-But along came a Brooklyn charmer, our hero who convinced Ms. Electrons otherwise.”
+The Humpster ordered the avatar not to.
+But along came a charmer, a nice Jewish boy from Brooklyn, our hero.
+You convinced Ms. Electrons otherwise.”
 She caressed my hand, now in her lap.
-“You’re still a little woozy.
-You’ll need some attention to assure your full recov….”
+“You’re still woozy.
+You’ll need careful medical attention to assure full recov….”

 Lillian said, “Exactly my point, Dr. Weinstein.
-You’ll need very close monitoring tonight.”
+You’ll need very close, one-on-one monitoring tonight.”

 Dr. Lillian Tsao gazed into my sunglasses.
 “Really.”